cloud-carbon-footprint/cloud-carbon-footprint/packages/ali/README.md

 # @cloud-carbon-footprint/ali

-This package provides the core logic to get cloud usage data and estimate energy and carbon emissions from Amazon Web Services.
+This package provides the core logic to get cloud usage data and estimate energy and carbon emissions from Aliyun (Alibaba Cloud).

 ## Installation